 Aperture and Fast lenses

-You’ll often hear photographers refer to lenses either being ‘slow’ or ‘fast’.
-This doesn’t refer to the focusing speed, but to the maximum aperture available – a lens with a maximum aperture anything wider than f/2.8 is referred to a ‘fast’, while others are referred to as ‘slow’.
+You’ll often hear photographers refer to lenses as either being ‘slow’ or ‘fast’.
+This doesn’t refer to the focusing speed, but to the maximum aperture available – a lens with a maximum aperture anything wider than f/2.8 is referred to as ‘fast’, while others are referred to as ‘slow’.
 This is because they don’t let in as much light, so exposures require a slower shutter speed.

 Finally, if you are going to shoot portrait photos, you should have your subject perfectly in focus, and to have a nice blurry background in order to ensure that your subject is the main focal point and that other elements in the shot are not distracting.
 In this case, you’d choose a large aperture (small number) to ensure a shallow depth of field.

 If you are going to shoot landscape photos, and want to have the entire picture to be relatively in focus from the foreground to background.
 You’ll use small aperture settings (large numbers).

 Aperture is an important aspect of digital photography.
 If you want to gain more control of your digital camera, you should have an understanding of all parts of the exposure triangles, i.e. shutter speed, aperture, and ISO.
 You have to Experiment with different settings and how they impact your images.

 This post is part of a three-series that explains the exposure, the other two posts are: